moonwell-poolparty/wow-mop-guides/MSV/Will-of-the-Emperor.md

 > * Be ready to intercept Sparks if assigned.
 > <div markdown="block">
 > {: .heroic }
-> **Heroic:** Sparks detonate on contact — tanks may be required to clear using personal cooldowns.
+> Sparks detonate on contact — tanks may be required to clear using personal cooldowns.
 > </div>

 {: .healer .fs-3}